Rolf’s Place, Kitengela

 Although I was not really in the mood for dessert, an accidental look at the menu triggered my addiction to tiramisu.
 Fortunately, the one they have, ranks among the best I have ever tasted!
 Except for the fact that they were a bit slow to bring the coffee, the service was also close to perfect.

 They also have hotel rooms that are not even very expensive, a nice swimming pool, a steam and a sauna.
-Doubtlessly something on the to-do-list for a weekend in the nearby future.
+Doubtlessly something on the to-do-list for a weekend in the near future.